artefactual/atom-docs/admin-manual/maintenance/cli-import-export.rst

    If you use this task, remember:

-   * You should make a backup of your databse first, so if the results are unexpected, you can load your backup.
+   * You should make a backup of your database first, so if the results are unexpected, you can load your backup.
 See: :ref:`cli-backup-db`
    * Your source name should be unique for the target records.
 If you've imported multiple records with generic file names (or manually added